29th/personnel-v2/README.md

 ```bash
 $ source install.sh YOUR_GITHUB_USERNAME
 ```
 6. When the installation finishes, you'll get an **Installation complete!** message with a URL to navigate to.
 Copy that into a new browser tab to navigate to it.
-(Note: Make sure `:80` is not added to the URL after you paste it)
+(Note: If you get an SSL error, remove `:80` from the URL)
 7. On the Vanilla installer, change the **Database Host** from `localhost` to `0.0.0.0` and fill in an admin email, username, and password (Note: It may bring you back to the installer screen afterwards, but if there's no error, you're good to go.)
 8. Navigate to the **Installation complete!** URL again to verify you're logged in
 9. Navigate to `https://<your site url>/repositories/personnel-app/dist` to view the application